 7.21 Supplier country – the country of the street address of the supplier.
 This field may be left blank if the country is Australia.
 If the Supplier Street address postcode is 9999 then a country other than Australia must be entered.

 7.22 Supplier postal address – lines 1 and 2 contain the postal address (excluding suburb, town or locality, state or territory, postcode and country) of the supplier.
-These fields are part of the address for all correspondence to the supplier.
 It may not be necessary to use both lines.
 If the second line is not used, then it must be blank filled.
+If line 1 is blank then line 2 must also be blank.

 7.23 Supplier suburb, town or locality – the suburb, town or locality of the postal address of the supplier.
-This field is part of the address for all correspondence to the supplier.
 If the Supplier postal address line 1 field is present then this field is mandatory.
 If the Supplier postal address line 1 field is blank then this field must also be blank.

 7.24 Supplier state or territory – the state or territory of the postal address of the supplier.
-This field is part of the address for all correspondence sent to the supplier.
-This field must be set to the one of the appropriate codes (see page 41).
+This field must be set to the one of the appropriate codes (see page 34).
 If the Supplier postal address line 1 field is present then this field is mandatory.
 If the Supplier postal address line 1 field is blank then this field must also be blank.

 7.25 Supplier postcode – the postcode for the postal address of the supplier.
-This field is part of the address for all correspondence sent to the supplier.
 If an overseas address is specified, then this field must be set to 9999.
-If the Supplier postal address line 1 field is blank then this field must also be blank.
+If the Supplier postal address line 1 field is blank then this field must be zero filled.

 7.26 Supplier country – the country of the postal address of the supplier.
-This field is part of the address for all correspondence sent to the supplier.
 This field may be left blank if the country is Australia.
 If the Supplier postcode field is 9999 then this field must be a country other than Australia.
 If the Supplier postal address line 1 field is blank then this field must also be blank.

 7.27 Supplier email address – the supplier's email address.
 The ATO can communicate with clients using email and it is expected that some correspondence to suppliers may be issued this way.
+This must be a valid email address (@ must not be positioned before the first character or after the last character).

 7.28 Record identifier – must be set to IDENTITY.